Edit this page on GitHub

 Reflection

 Reflection enables inspection and construction of Typed Abstract Syntax Trees (Typed-AST).

-It may be used on quoted expressions (quoted.Expr) and quoted types (quoted.Type) from Macros or on full TASTy files.
+It may be used on quoted expressions (quoted.Expr) and quoted types (quoted.Type) from Macros or multi-staging-programming, or on whole TASTy files (via tasty-inspection).
 If you are writing macros, please first read Macros.
 You may find all you need without using quote reflection.

-API: From quotes and splices to TASTy reflect trees and back
+Converting Exprs to TASTy reflect trees and back

-With quoted.Expr and quoted.Type we can compute code but also analyze code by inspecting the ASTs.
+With quoted.Expr and quoted.Type we can not only compute code but also analyze code by inspecting the ASTs.
 Macros provide the guarantee that the generation of code will be type-correct.
 Using quote reflection will break these guarantees and may fail at macro expansion time, hence additional explicit checks must be done.

 To provide reflection capabilities in macros we need to add an implicit parameter of type scala.quoted.Quotes and import quotes.reflect.* from it in the scope where it is used.